RobertRapacki/python_scripts/SPF Record Inquirer/README.md

 ### Requirements:
-This script requires the following to be install on the system running the script:
+This script requires the following:
-1) Python3
+1) Installation of Python3
-2) pip
+2) Installation of pip
-3) The dns.resolver Python module
+3) Instalaion of The dns.resolver Python module
+4) Mark the script as executable

 **To install Python3:**
 - On RHEL and compatible systems: `sudo dnf install python3`